-When a STT is reviewed to see if it qualifies for special treatment, the trustee must provide the entire trust document, proof of trust assets and disbursements to date since its creation, and the source of the trust funding.

-The trustee must also complete and sign the following forms to attest that he or she will cooperate with the agency and perform the responsibilities of a trustee, and understands that failure to do so can result in an adverse action against the customer:
+The trustee must provide the following documents for the trust review.

+- The entire trust document; - Proof of trust assets and disbursements from the date the trust was created to the current month; - Proof of the source of the initial funding of the trust; and - The Acknowledgment of Responsibilities as Trustee for a Special Treatment Trust form (DE-522); and

+The trustee must also provide one of the following forms:

-- The Acknowledgment of Responsibilities as Trustee for a Special Treatment Trust form (DE-522); and - The Special Treatment Trust Anticipated Disbursements form DE-312 (used for Trusts for Individuals Under Age 65 with a Disability or Pooled Trusts); or - The Income Only Trust Anticipated Disbursements form DE-313 (used for incomeonly trusts).
+- For trusts for individuals under age 65 with a disability or Pooled Trusts, the Special Treatment Trust Anticipated Disbursements (DE-312) form; or - The Income Only Trust Anticipated Disbursements (DE-313)form.

-NOTE The Anticipated Disbursement forms are used to state what costs and expenses will be paid from the trust.
-For IOTs the SOC MUST be paid from the trust.
-The SOC disbursement cannot be reduced to allow for payment of trust expenses.
-The trustee must complete a new DE-312 or DE-313 showing the full share of cost amount.
+The Anticipated Disbursement forms are used to state what costs and expenses will be paid from the trust.

+For IOTs, the SOC MUST be paid from the trust.
+When the SOC is greater than the total income assigned to the trust, the full amount of the income assigned to the trust must be disbursed for the SOC.
+The SOC disbursement cannot be reduced to allow for other trust expenses.

-Reporting Changes Before a Renewal
+Reporting Changes